conke/iHac/README.md

-# Zero-config UEFI extension for Hackintosh (macOS on PC)
+# Zero-config UEFI Extension for Hackintosh (macOS on PC)

 This project aims to provide you the same UX with real Mac.